Epstein-Zin Utility Maximization on a Random Horizon: The Consumption-Investment Problem

 With $(\pi^*,c^*)$ in \eqref{optimalstrategies} well-defined, thanks to Proposition~\ref{P5}, it remains to show its optimality among an appropriate set of strategies.
 A strategy $(\pi,c)$ is called {\it permissible} if it belongs to

-This collection of strategies was used in \cite{Cheridito11} for time-separable power utilities with $\gamma>1$.
-It is also in line with the set of permissible strategies in \cite{Xing}: there, it is required that $(X^{\pi,c}_\cdot)^{1-\gamma}e^{D_\cdot}$ is of class $D$ (see the paragraph under \cite[Proposition 2.9]{Xing}), which is equivalent to \eqref{P} as $D$ is a bounded process in our setting (by Proposition~\ref{P5}).
-The aim of this subsection is to establish the optimality within $\mathcal{P}$ of the candidate $(\pi^{*},c^{*})$.
+Note that this is in line with the set of permissible strategies in \cite{Xing}.
+In the paragraph under \cite[Proposition 2.9]{Xing}, it is required that $(X^{\pi,c}_\cdot)^{1-\gamma}e^{D_\cdot}$ is of class $D$.
+This is equivalent to \eqref{P} as the process $D_\cdot$ is bounded in our setting (by Proposition~\ref{P5}).
+The aim of this subsection is to establish the optimality within $\mathcal{P}$ of the candidate $(\pi^{*},c^{*})$, using verification arguments.